ortus-docs/cfcouchbase-sdk-docs/usage/queries/view_queries.md

 | transform          | `function` |       | A closure or UDF to use to transform records from the returning array of records, the closure receives a struct that has id, document, key, and value: function( row ).
 Since the struct is by reference, you do not need to return anything. |
 | returnType         | `any`      | array | The type of return for us to return to you.
 Available options: array, native, iterator  |

+## Results

+CFCouchbase will natively transform the data into an array of structs with a specific format.
+These keys are included in the struct that represents a row.
+This is the same struct that is returned in the result array and passed into the transform and filter closures.

+* id - The unique document id.
+Only avaialble on non-reduced queries
+* document - The JSON document reinflated back to its original form.
+Only available on non-reduced views
+* key - For non-reduced queries, the key emitted from the map function.
+For reduced views, null.
+* value - For non-reduced queries, the value emitted from the map function.
+For reduced views, the output of the reduce function.